pushnews/wordpress-plugin/readme.txt

 == Description ==

 Pushnews is a web push notifications provider.
 With push notifications you can increase your website traffic by bringing your users back.
 Pushnews has a simple and intuitive interface - no development experience is required!
-You can even setup a Facebook Page integration in order to fully automate you push notification messages.

 Features:

 - Sending web push notifications
 - Customizable opt-in widget
-- Customizable opt-in popup window
 - Schedule push notifications
 - Weekly recurring notifications planner
-- Facebook-to-push - Automatically send you facebook posts as push notifications
 - Push OnSite - Push notifications directly on your website without the need for user opt-in
 - Push Mail - Capture your visitors email addresses and send them beautiful emails
 - Statistics